leejones/margins/README.md

 # Margins

-A place to keep notes on things I am reading, watching, and learning.
+A collection of notes on things I am reading, watching, and learning.